 Call for abstracts

-The 29th annual conference of the International Society for the Scientific Study of Subjectivity will be a three-day event, comprising of workshops, plenary and panel sessions, poster and paper presentations, and keynote speeches.
-While the conference programme will cover a range of disciplines and sectors, the study of subjectivity and the use of Q Methodology will provide a unifying element to the conference.
+The 30th annual conference of the International Society for the Scientific Study of Subjectivity will be a three-day event on September 4-6, 2014 with a preconference workshop on September 3, 2014.
+The conference will comprise of workshops, plenary and panel sessions, poster and paper presentations, and a keynote speech.
+While the conference program will cover a range of disciplines and sectors, the study of subjectivity and the use of Q Methodology will provide a unifying element to the conference.

 Paper - These take the form of a 15-20 minute presentation to a paper session, with an opportunity to circulate a full paper.
 Papers are normally grouped into thematic sessions of 3 or 4 papers.

 Poster - These should be no larger than A1 in size (841x594mm) and will be displayed in communal space for the duration of the conference.